-Professor WENRAN JIANG (Political science, University of Alberta): Iran, North Korea, Afghanistan - the laundry list that is where the American's are stuck.
+WENRAN JIANG: Iran, North Korea, Afghanistan - the laundry list that is where the American's are stuck.
 They wanted Chinese to help them.
 So their issue is none of these issues are really our core national interests.

 KUHN: Jiang notes that most of the concrete agreements reached by the two sides were bureaucratic interagency cooperation.
 The two leaders mapped out no long term strategic visions.
 And on contentious bilateral issues, Presidents Obama and Hu Jintao largely stuck to their talking points.